tmichaud/go-ide/README.md

 This is not an official Google product.

 Modified by Thomas.
-I removed zsh.
+I removed zsh and tmux.
 Shrug.

 Running the Container
 ---------------------